emnify/product-docs/docs/services/network/global-iot-network/lpwan-information.md

 # LPWAN: LTE-M/NB-IoT

-Both NB-IoT (Narrowband IoT) and LTE-M (Long-Term Evolution for Machines) are integral components of 5G standardization, while leveraging LTE infrastructure.
+Both NB-IoT (NarrowBand IoT) and LTE-M (Long-Term Evolution for Machines) are integral components of 5G standardization, while leveraging LTE infrastructure.
 Both technologies have been specified to address the requirements for IoT use cases in terms of:

 | Requirements | Details |